These Amazon October Prime Day 2023 gaming laptop deals are a huge win

 Acer 2023 ROG Strix G16: $1,469 (16% off)

-It's not often that you'll find the current model of a gaming laptop with its price slashed by 16%, but in advance of Amazon's Big Deal Days sales event, you're in luck.
+It's not often that you'll find the latest model of a gaming laptop with its price slashed by 16%, but thanks to Amazon's Big Deal Days sales event, you're in luck.

 The 2023 version of the Asus ROG Strix G16 is now on sale for $1,469.
 The computer comes equipped with a 16-inch (1,920 x 1,200 pixel resolution) WUXGA display with a 165Hz refresh rate.
 The display supports Dolby Vision.
 The computer is powered by an Intel Core i7-13650HX processor with a NVIDIA GeForce RTX 4060 GPU.
 You also get 32GB of RAM and a 2TB SSD.
 The keyboard offers four zone RGB backlighting, plus a selection of programmable hotkeys.
 Windows 11 Pro comes pre-installed.